-The Management Company together with the Managers will decide on the allocation on discretionary basis after the expiry of the Offer Period, and no later than on 22 June 2016.
+The Management Company together with the Managers and the Global Lead Sales Partner will decide on the allocation on discretionary basis after the expiry of the Offer Period, and no later than on 1 December 2016.
 The division of the Offer Units between the Institutional Offering and the Retail Offering has not been predetermined and no Offer Units have been reserved for any tranche.
 For the purposes of allocation of the Offer Units, multiple Purchase Orders by one Investor, if submitted, will be merged.

-The Managers shall inform all Investors about the number of the Offer Units allocated to them immediately after the results of the Combined Offering are announced.
+The Managers and the Global Lead Sales Partner shall inform all Investors about the number of the Offer Units allocated to them immediately after the results of the Offering are announced.

-Payment and Delivery of Offer Units
+Payment and Delivery of Units

 By submitting a Purchase Order, an Investor agrees to pay for the subscribed Offer Units the Offer Price.
-In accordance with the allotments determined and announced for each specific Investor, trade instructions for the Offer Units may be placed on or after 22 June 2016 and must reach the relevant custodian bank in a manner which allows the settlement on 29 June 2016.
-Payments must be made in Euros.
+In accordance with the allotments determined and announced for each specific Investor, trade instructions for the Offer Units may be placed on or after 1 December 2016 and must reach the relevant custodian bank in a manner which allows the settlement on 5 December 2016.
+Payments must be made in Euros or Swedish kronas (SEK) as shown in Table 70.